System safety: Root cause analysis

-A root cause analysis identifies the set of multiple causes that together might create a potential accident.
+Root cause analysis is a problem-solving method that can help identify the causes of accidents.
 Root cause techniques have been successfully borrowed from other disciplines and adapted to meet the needs of the system safety concept, most notably the tree structure from fault tree analysis, which was originally an engineering technique.
 The root cause analysis techniques can be categorised into two groups: a) tree techniques, and b) check list methods.
 There are several root causal analysis techniques, e.g. Management Oversight and Risk Tree (MORT) analysis.
 Others are Event and Causal Factor Analysis (ECFA), Multilinear Events Sequencing, Sequentially Timed Events Plotting Procedure, and Savannah River Plant Root Cause Analysis System.